SarenJames1994/DailyTextJW2025/README.md

 5. 🚀 Optional: Add a shortcut to your .vbs file into: C:\Users\<YourName>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup - This will launch it automatically every time you start your PC 💡

-❤️ Why I Made This
+Why I Made This:
-I’m one of Jehovah’s Witnesses and I wanted a simple, beautiful way to see the Daily Text right on my desktop — no browser tabs, no distractions.
+I wanted a simple, beautiful way to see the Daily Text right on my desktop — no browser tabs, no distractions.
-This has helped me make reading it part of my routine each morning 🌞📖
+This has helped me make reading it part of my routine each morning.

 Feel free to use, modify or share with anyone it may help!
 Much love from James (Australia)